 \section{Conclusions}

 This paper builds on previous results for \classname{}-2 waiting times by providing an analytical expression for the \classname{}-1 expected waiting time in the M/G/1 \dapqname{}.
-We provide an algorithm that can be efficiently implemented for the M/M/1 and M/D/1 service disciplines, and numerically demonstrate the effect of changing the accumulation rate and the delay period.
-We then apply our efficient computation algorithm for the expected waiting time to the health care setting; specifically, waiting times for patients in Canadian emergency departments.
+We provide an algorithm that can be implemented for the M/M/1 and M/D/1 queueing disciplines, and numerically demonstrate the effect of changing the accumulation rate and the delay period.
+We then apply our computation algorithm for the expected waiting time to the health care setting; specifically, waiting times for patients in Canadian emergency departments.
 Previous analysis of KPI compliance for \classname{}-2 customers is extended by also optimizing over the expected waiting time for \classname{}-1 customers.
-We conclude that outside of the regions where the \npqname{} suffices or the FCFS fails, the optimal queueing regime is always the \apqname{}, or equivalently a \dapqname{} with $d=0$.
+We conclude that outside of the regions where the \npqname{} suffices or the FCFS fails, the optimal queueing discipline is always the \apqname{}, or equivalently a \dapqname{} with $d=0$.
 Using a zero-inflated Exponential approximation, we also investigate optimizing KPI parameters for a \classname{}-1 constraint.
-We observe that this approximation seems reasonably accurate, and that the same trend holds where the optimal queueing regime is always the \apqname{} rather than the \dapqname{}.
+We observe that this approximation seems reasonably accurate, and that the same trend holds where the optimal queueing discipline is always the \apqname{} rather than the \dapqname{}.

-The major open problems are to extend our analysis of expected waiting times to other service distributions of interest, and to identify an exact analytical expression for the \classname{}-1 waiting time.
+Major open problems include extending our analysis of expected waiting times to other service distributions of interest and identifying an exact analytical expression for the \classname{}-1 waiting time.
 Additionally, since this may be intractable beyond simple service distributions, it is of interest to extend our zero-inflated exponential approximations to other situations to facilitate the use of \dapqname{}s in real-world settings.